harris-ahmad/harris-ahmad.github.io/index.md

 I am Harris Ahmad, a rising Computer Science senior at the Lahore University of Management Sciences (LUMS), Pakistan.
 Broadly, I am interested in diving deeper into networked and distributed systems, but I’m willing to entertain any compelling projects.
 Currently, my research primarily centers on the following theme: rethinking the internet design and architecture to account for better affordability, inclusion, and user experience.
 I'm currently working under the supervision of [Dr. Zafar Ayyub Qazi](https://web.lums.edu.pk/~zafar) and [Dr. Ihsan Ayyub Qazi](https://www.ihsanqazi.com).

 Over my junior year, I've worked on a Measurement Analysis study quantifying the buffer losses incurred due to in-stream YouTube advertisements.
 We've quantified how users in developing and developed countries bear the incurred financial burden due to these ads.
-To read more about this work, find my research statement [here]("Teaching_and_Research_Statement-2.pdf" "download").
+To read more about this work, find my research statement [here](Teaching_and_Research_Statement-2.pdf "download").

 ## Research Interests

 Currently, my research calls for immediate steps towards reconsidering the design of various applications on the internet to make them affordable, inclusive and offer a better user experience.
 Broadly, I’m motivated to entertain projects that circle programmable networks, cellular networks, cloud computing, high-performance computing, performance analysis, and verification of different networks.
 An intersection of computational algorithms, packet forwarding and measurement functions, and various low-level network-programming compliant languages such as P4 out of hundreds available also draws my attention.
-You can find my research statement [here]("Teaching_and_Research_Statement-2.pdf" "download").

 ## Publications